sourcegraph/bitbucket-server-plugin/README.md

 The following commands are also useful for local development:

--   `atlas-run` -- installs this plugin into the product and starts it on localhost
+-   `atlas-run` -- installs this plugin into the product and starts it on localhost (`--context-path /` will run it on [http://localhost:7990](http://localhost:7990) instead of [http://localhost:7990/bitbucket](http://localhost:7990/bitbucket))
 -   `atlas-debug` -- same as atlas-run, but allows a debugger to attach at port 5005
 -   `atlas-help` -- prints description for all commands in the SDK